pdeschen/wuff-wiki/Gradle-plugins.md

   - integrates splash.bmp
   - integrates intro pages
   - wraps non-OSGi dependencies into OSGi-bundles
-  - generates runnable Eclipse IDE products for multiple platforms and locales.
+  - generates runnable Eclipse IDE products for multiple platforms and locales

   Usage: `apply plugin: 'eclipse-ide-app'`.

+- eclipse-ide-bundle

+  Very similar to eclipse-bundle, only adds "org.eclipse.ui.ide" as dependency

+  Usage: `apply plugin: 'eclipse-ide-bundle'`.

+- eclipse-config

+  Does not configure project as bundle or application.
+Instead, it creates gradle project extension "wuff".
+Can be used for hierarchical Wuff configuration in multiproject setup.

+  Usage: `apply plugin: 'eclipse-config'`.

+- swt-lib

+  Configures current project as non-OSGi SWT library, so that gradle build:
+  - injects SWT and JFace dependencies

+  Usage: `apply plugin: 'swt-lib'`.

+- swt-app

+  Configures current project as non-OSGi SWT app, so that gradle build:
+  - injects SWT and JFace dependencies
+  - generates runnable non-OSGi SWT/JFace products for multiple platforms and locales

+  Usage: `apply plugin: 'swt-app'`.